 Gregory D. Hess

-Gregory D. Hess, the James G. Boswell Professor of Economics and George R. Roberts Fellow, is currently the Dean of Faculty and Vice President for Academic Affairs at Claremont McKenna College.
+Gregory D. Hess is the President of Wabash College, a liberal arts college for men in Crawfordsville, Indiana.
 Hess is a graduate of the University of California, Davis, and earned master’s and doctorate degrees at The Johns Hopkins University.
 Prior to Wabash, he was Boswell Professor of Economics and Dean of the Faculty at Claremont McKenna College, the Danforth-Lewis Professor of Economics at Oberlin College and a University lecturer at Cambridge University and fellow of St. John’s College.
 He has served as an economist at the Federal Reserve Board in Washington, D.C., and has been a visiting scholar at the Bank of Japan, the International Monetary Fund, and the Federal Reserve Banks of Cleveland, Kansas City and St. Louis.
 His teaching and research interests include macroeconomics, public finance, monetary policy, and political economy.

 Peter Ireland is the Murray and Monti Professor of Economics at Boston College, a Research Associate at the National Bureau of Economic Research, and an Editor of the Berkeley Electronic Journal of Macroeconomics.
 Before joining the faculty at Boston College, Professor Ireland held positions at Rutgers University and at the Federal Reserve Bank of Richmond; he received his Ph.D. in economics from the University of Chicago in 1991.
 Professor Ireland’s teaching and research focus on macroeconomics and monetary economics, particularly Federal Reserve policy and its effects on the United States economy.

 Mickey D. Levy

 Mickey D. Levy is Chief Economist of Blenheim Capital Management, a global money manager.
-He analyzes and forecasts national and international economic performance and financial market behavior, and conducts research on monetary and fiscal policies.
-He sits on the Bank’s Asset Liability Committee.
-In addition to his work with Bank of America, Dr. Levy is an advisor to several Federal Reserve Banks.
-Dr. Levy has testified before U.S. Congressional committees on topics concerning the Federal Reserve and monetary policy, fiscal and budget policies, economic and credit conditions and the banking industry.
+He analyzes and forecasts US and global economic performance and financial market behavior and conducts research on monetary and fiscal policies.
+Dr. Levy is an advisor to several Federal Reserve Banks and has testified before US Congressional committees on topics concerning the Federal Reserve and monetary policy, fiscal and budget policies, economic and credit conditions and the banking industry.
 Prior to his current position, Dr. Levy was Chief Economist of Bank of America.
 He has also conducted research at the American Enterprise Institute and the Congressional Budget Office.